 Why is Form 990 important?

 It collects information about tax-exempt organizations, such as their income, expenses, and activities.
 It also provides organizations with an opportunity to educate the public about their mission and objectives.
-Additionally, Form 990 is used by many states for charitable and other regulatory oversight and for satisfying state income tax filing requirements.
+Additionally, many states use it for charitable and other regulatory oversight and for satisfying state income tax filing requirements.

 This important document allows the IRS to monitor the activities and financial health of organizations.
 It also ensures they are in compliance with all applicable laws and regulations.
 By filing Form 990, organizations demonstrate transparency and accountability to the public.
 They also provide important information to the IRS and state regulators.